-If you are raised by a narcissist, it’s drastic effects will be reflected in your adult behaviour.
+If you were raised by a narcissist, it’s drastic effects will be reflected in your adult behaviour.

 As adults, much of what we go through have their undercurrents in our childhood.

-The unfortunate thing about being born to a narcissist and then being exposed to their behavioural abuse, is that one can lose sight of what is “real”.
+The unfortunate thing about being born to a narcissist and then being exposed to their behavioral abuse is that one can lose sight of what is “real”.

 1. You constantly doubt yourself.